MSavioti/unity-RandomVacuumAgent/README.md

 # unity-RandomVacuumAgent
 A project where a vacuum cleaner randomly cleans spots on a plane.
-Created as an acvicity for AI class.
+Created as an activity for AI class.